The dancing related themed awareness special:

-Not to divde
+Not to divide

 Despite the positivity of dancing, we must remember we must not use perceptions or differing abilities to marginalise, exclude and reject in any dancing environment.